isw-kudos/kudos-docs/docs/boards/troubleshooting/aplus-auth.md

   Update WAS httpd.conf

-  change ProxyPass and ProxyPassReverse entries to use a different (invalid) port number.
+  change ProxyPass and ProxyPassReverse entries for `/boards` to use a different (invalid) port number.

 #### Install and open postman or another api testing tool